vishan01/R-and-Datascience-for-engineers/README.md

 # R-and-Datascience-for-engineers

 This repository provides a collection of resources and code examples to help engineers get started with the R programming language and introduce them to the basics of data science.
 It also covers some mathematical foundations required for data science and includes various data science algorithms at a beginner level.
-Additionally, it presents a data analytics problem-solving framework and includes a practical capstone case study.

 ## Installation